Michael Collins – Life, Legacy & Faith

 Michael was passionate about many things, but the greatest joy he brought his family was his faith in God and his relationship with the Lord.
 His favorite scripture was Philippians 4:13, “For I can do everything through Christ, who gives me strength.”
 Off the field, Michael built a reputation of sharing his strong faith with others.
 His outgoing personality made him a friend to so many, and his willingness to share his faith will be his true legacy.

 Though Michael Collins has left this world, his legacy will live on at Normal West High School.
 When Michael died tragically in a car accident on April 2, 2014, the MCStrong movement was born.

-- NCHS vs. Normal West on April 22 and 24, 2014 involved both teams wearing #19 on Orange and Black jerseys with #19 on them.
+- The Normal Community vs. Normal West games on April 22 and 24, 2014 involved both teams wearing #19 on Orange and Black jerseys as a tribute to Michael.

-- MC decals provided by Read’s will be worn on the Wildcat batting helmets for the tenure of Coach Hawkins’ coaching career.
+- MC decals provided by Read’s Sporting Goods will be worn on the back of Wildcat batting helmets for the tenure of Coach Hawkins’ coaching career.

 - An annual $1,000 scholarship was established and is awarded to a student-athlete at Normal West who represents MC’s legacy: faith (FCA, Active in church), community service, academic achievement (Big 12 Scholar), and athletic prowess (play 4 years).

 - The Normal West Baseball website will permanently include a section on the site dedicated to Michael and the MCStrong Foundation to share his story.